benita-ekene/js-basics/README.md

 Outside the browser JavaScript runs on Node

 <h3>5 things Javascript can do.</h3>
-JavaScript can be used to:
+JavaScript can be used to:&nbsp;
-. build full blown Web or Mobile applications as well as  like , ,  or even .
+. build full blown Web or Mobile applications.&nbsp;
 . build Real-time Networking Applications like Chats.
 .
 Video streaming services.
 . command line tools.